-As much more people is getting worried about their online privacy (including me), I started to use my home server as a VPN termination (with OpenVPN) when I am not at home and I need to access Internet via non-secure wired/wireless networks (e.g., hotel wireless network, airport Wi-Fi, etc.).
+As much more people are getting worried about their online privacy (including me), I started to use a server as a VPN termination (with OpenVPN) when I need to access the Internet via non-secure wired or wireless networks (e.g., hotel wireless network, airport Wi-Fi, etc.).

 Some overzealous network admins, though, try to lock down the network usage to users, for understandable reasons: fair usage, fear of abuse, and so on.
 To name some of such limitations: